Developing a National Fisheries Plan

 - resource security – including sharing, allocation and access

-- innovation and data
+- innovation and data to adapt to a changing environment

 - trade and markets